 The second stream is known as the health subsystem program.
 It provides health insurance coverage to members of certain professions and organizations.
 Some of the most prominent groups covered under this stream include the police, the military, banking services, and public servants.

-The third stream of care is voluntary private healthcare.
-While not as popular as it is in other countries, private healthcare still plays an important role in Portuguese society.
-There are a number of national health insurance providers, as well as international companies that serve the expat community and foreigners living in Portugal.
+The third stream of care is voluntary private health insurance.
+While not as popular as it is in other countries, private medical insurance still plays an important role in Portuguese society.
+There are a number of national health insurance providers, as well as international health insurance companies that serve the expat community and foreigners living in Portugal.

 Pros and Cons of Using the Local Health Insurance System in Portugal